 Pumpkin pie is probably the best part about Thanksgiving, but it is unfortunately also loaded with carbohydrates.
 This keto-fied version keeps all of the flavor of the classic, but has only a few grams of net carbohydrates.

-With over 60,000 shares on social media, these super fudgy brownies are very tasty.
+With over 60,000 shares on social media, you know these super fudgy brownies are very tasty.
 You can modify them in any number of ways, including by adding walnuts, almonds, or macadamia nuts.
 The possibilities are endless.

 Lemon bars are a lighter dessert, and this keto version brings the net carbs down to just 4 grams per serving.
 With a nice, tart flavor, they’re perfect for any parties, as well as just to enjoy on your own.

 If there’s one thing we love more than ice cream, it’s cookie dough.
 But with this recipe, we don’t have to choose between the two.
-You can get your fix for both ice cream and cookie dough – all while keeping the net carbs to a minimum.
+You can get your fix of both ice cream and cookie dough – all while keeping the net carbs to a minimum.

 We love a good pumpkin muffin, and this keto variation adds cream cheese to the center.
-Just two words are really needed to describe this recipe – absolutely delicious.
+Just two words are really needed to describe this recipe: absolutely delicious.

 This girl scout classic has been keto-fied – and you’ll be very pleased with the results.
-With over 115,000 shares on social media, the opinion is unanimous – this is a perfect recipe.
+With over 115,000 shares on social media, the opinion is unanimous.
+This is a perfect recipe.